kmonsoor/blog.kmonsoor.com/content/articles/pelican-how-to-make-seo-friendly.md

    - Right-click on your profile picture
    - Select "Copy image address" / "Copy image link"

- * For `OpenGraph` tags you may also consider to use [pelican-opengraph](https://github.com/whiskyechobravo/pelican-open_graph/tree/master) plugin.
+ * To automate `OpenGraph` tags, you may also consider to use [pelican-opengraph](https://github.com/whiskyechobravo/pelican-open_graph/tree/master) plugin.

  * For all these to work properly, make sure `SITEURL`, `TAGLINE`, `SITE_SUMMARY`, `TWITTER_USERNAME` are properly defined in your `pelicanconf.py` alongwith in `publishconf.py` files.
 Please remember that definitions in `publishconf.py` only apply when you using `make publish` command.

-### Loading Performance
+## Loading Performance

-#### Compress everything
+### Compress everything

-  * Loading speed of pages impacts SEO directly.
+Loading speed of pages impacts SEO directly.
 Google punishes slow sites especially when search is made on a mobile device.
 Mobile-optimized sites will definitely rank higher on searches from mobile-devices.

 So, make sure all static files are being served as compressed.
 If not, compress your theme's JS, CSS files yourself to a *.min.* version and then replace those in the template files of the theme.

-   Or, better to use [gzip_cache](https://github.com/getpelican/pelican-plugins/tree/master/gzip_cache) for gzipping all the HTML files statically, also and [yuicompressor](https://github.com/getpelican/pelican-plugins/tree/master/yuicompressor) plugin for compressing JS & CSS files for Pelican.
+**Or**, to authomate things, better to use [gzip_cache](https://github.com/getpelican/pelican-plugins/tree/master/gzip_cache) for gzipping all the HTML files statically, also and [yuicompressor](https://github.com/getpelican/pelican-plugins/tree/master/yuicompressor) plugin for compressing JS & CSS files for Pelican.
 Those will make sure that, upon build, everything is compressed.

-#### Utilize CDN if you can
+### Utilize CDN if you can

  * Use CDN-ed versions of common libraries(e.g. jQuery, Bootstrap etc.) rather than hosting your own copy, unless your theme actively modified it.
 Look it up on [CloudFlare cdnjs](cdnjs.cloudflare.com),  [cdnjs](https://cdnjs.com), or on [jsdelivr](https://www.jsdelivr.com) etc. and use those links.

  * Try to use a CDN for edge-distribution of your site.
 I only know of CloudFlare that provide this service for free for a single site.
 There might be others.
 CF also make managing DNS configuration little breezy.

-### Engage commenting

-While serving a static site, integrating a commenting-system looks a little far-fetched.
-However, blogs without proper commenting system feels kinda lame sometimes.
-Of course, YMMV.

-But, it's not difficult; easily can be done by systems like `[Disqus](https://disqus.com/)` etc. I'm not affiliated with them, by the way.

-### Page-headers (controversial)
+### Page-headers (it's a controversial one)
- * Don't use multiple 1st-level headers `H1` style.
+Don't use multiple 1st-level headers `H1` style.
 The main title link probably already have used it once.
 Look it up.
 So, avoid it anymore, meaning avoid underlined-style(`=======`) or hash-style(single '#') headers in your markdown files.

 However, 2nd-level `H2` tags can be (read 'should be') used multiple times.
 In case of markdown files, that's `---------` underlines, or line starting with double-hash('##').

+## Engage commenting

+While serving a static site, integrating a commenting-system looks a little far-fetched.
+However, blogs without proper commenting system feels kinda lame sometimes.
+Of course, YMMV.

+But, it's not difficult; easily can be done by systems like `[Disqus](https://disqus.com/)` etc. I'm not affiliated with them, by the way.

-### And, there's lot more ... ;)
+## And, there's lot more ... ;)

 As I'll gain more insights, I hope to grow this post.
 For now, this is a work-in-progress.
 Thanks for reading down so far.
 Adios !